jotare/libds/README.md

 A static library file `libds.a` will be created in the root directory.

+### Header files

+*libds* has two main header files:

+- *libds.h* includes only abstraction modules (list, stack, queue, set...)
+- *libds-ext.h* includes implementation modules (linked list, dynamic stack, adjacency matrix directed graph...)

+The recommended way to work is always using the main header file *libds.h* and use the abstractions to be more implementation resilient.

 ## Implemented data structures

 *libds* implements de following data structures: